-What to Put in Your Active Shooter Response Plan
+How to Create an Active Shooter Response Plan

-Prior to creating an active shooter plan, you’ll need to lay some groundwork.
+Before creating an active shooter plan, you’ll need to lay some groundwork.
 It’s essential to designate people within your company to direct the effort.
-Many key functions must be completed by your employee safety team, including:
+Many vital functions must be completed by your employee safety team, including:

 - Leadership: a designated director of emergency management

 - Training: experts who can help prepare employees for emergencies, such as active shooter incidents

-If your company does not already have a designated employee for an emergency management or business continuity role, you should look into finding one.
+If your company does not already have an employee in a full-time emergency management or business continuity role, you should look into finding one.
 This person will be in charge of coordinating the active shooter response plan.
-Depending on the size of the company, these responsibilities listed above might fall on the shoulders of one person or it might be dispersed across separate departments in a larger company.
+Depending on the company’s size, the responsibilities listed above might fall on one person’s shoulders or be dispersed across separate roles and even departments.

 The most effective way to prepare for an active shooter event is by implementing measures that attempt to prevent the event completely.
 While there are no clear-cut indicators that a current or past employee might engage in a violent act, a robust active shooter preparedness plan should cover red flags and behaviors to look out for.
-Start by incorporating three key methods into your prevention plan: training programs to teach employees about recognizing potential violent behavior, practical reporting systems to record threats, and intervention measures to properly evaluate and combat issues.
+Start by incorporating three key methods into your prevention plan:

-1 in 5 shootings at work are carried out by a current or former employee—roughly one per year on average.
-To help keep this from happening at your organization, you should have your employees help identify other employees who are headed down a violent trajectory.
+Between 2006 and February 2020, 13 mass workplace shootings were carried out by a current or former employee—roughly one per year on average.
+To help keep this from happening at your organization, you should have your employees help identify others who are headed down a violent trajectory.
 Your company should educate employees about common indicators of perpetrators and patterns of behavior that may contribute to workplace violence through pamphlets and instructional videos, such as those from the U.S. Department of Homeland Security (DHS).
 Training like this will equip your employees to better recognize potentially dangerous individuals.

 - History of aggression towards authority figures